KyloIO/kylo-docs/tips-tricks/KyloBestPractices.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Designers and Administrators should be aware of introducing a backdoor
-for malicious users,or even for developers.
+for malicious users, or even for developers.
 Although NiFi components
 are extremely powerful, be aware of SQL Injection or exposing the
 ability for a user to paste script.